MicrosoftDocs/learn/learn-pr/azure/manage-multiple-environments-using-bicep-azure-pipelines/includes/5-exercise-add-multiple-environments-your-pipeline.md

    :::code language="yaml" source="code/5-pipeline.yml" :::

-   This pipeline runs the *Lint* stage once.
+   This pipeline runs the lint stage once.
 Then it uses the *deploy.yml* template file twice: once per environment.
 This keeps the pipeline definition clear and easy to understand.
 Also, the comments help explain what's happening.

 1. Save your changes.